Eupetale

 Eupetale is a genus of leaf beetles in the subfamily Eumolpinae.
 It contains two species known from South America.

-The original name used for this genus was Lycaste Gistel, 1848, which was later found to be an unnecessary new replacement name for Chalcophana.
-Additionally, Lycaste Gistel, 1848 is a junior homonym of Lycaste Gistel, 1834 in Buprestidae (a synonym of Polycesta), and Lycaste Agassiz, 1846 in Crustacea (an emendation of Lycesta Savigny, 1816, which is a synonym of Leucothoe).
-In 2021, Flowers proposed a new name for the genus, Eupetale, for the two species formerly placed in Lycaste Gistel, 1848.
+The original name used for this genus was Lycaste, established by Gistel in 1848 as a replacement name for Chalcophana, which was later found to be unnecessary.
+Additionally, Gistel himself had first used Lycaste in 1834 for a jewel beetle genus (today a synonym of Polycesta), and Agassiz had used Lycaste in 1846 to emend Savigny's 1816 amphipod crustacean genus name Lycesta (a synonym of Leucothoe today).

+In 2021, Flowers proposed a new name for the genus, Eupetale, for the two species formerly placed in Gistel's Lycaste.
 Under the name Lycaste, Callicolaspis was formerly considered a synonym of the genus, but in 2003 Callicolaspis was restored as a separate genus.

 Species

 The genus contains only two species: